skilled-reflection/skilled-reflection.github.io/game.md

 ## Introduction

-The following is a description for a Skilled Reflection game.
-This is a functional approach to describing the Skilled Reflection philosophy.
+The following is a description for a Skilled Reflection game a hands-on way to learn the Skilled Reflection philosophy.
-Stay tuned for a more detailed guide.

-Skilled Reflection is a framework for ideas, and this represents a minimum functional product of the methods and concepts.
 The game can be played in different modes.
+Players are encouraged to read through the card descriptions below to play.

 ## Mode 1